Illinois State University

 6. Officers:

-1. CTE chairperson – The CTE chairperson shall be appointed by the Provost from among the CTE membership in consultation with the college deans and confirmed by the CTE voting members.
+1. CTE chairperson: The CTE chairperson shall be elected from the membership of CTE at the last meeting of the spring semester for a two-year term.
 The chairperson continues to represent the program from which this person came.
 If a college dean serves as chair, this person cannot have a designee.
+Undergraduate and graduate student members are not eligible to serve as the chair of CTE due to term limits of student positions.

-3. CTE secretary – The CTE secretary shall be elected annually by the CTE.
+3. CTE secretary: The CTE secretary shall be elected at the last meeting of the spring semester for a one-year term.

-7. Attendance – The business of the CTE requires the regular attendance and full participation of each member.
-Notification before the scheduled meeting shall constitute an excused absence.
-The CTE member shall contact the chair of CTE in person, by telephone, or in writing.
+The business of the CTE requires the regular attendance and full participation of each member.
 CTE shall follow the bylaws for the Academic Senate with respect to absence and the declaration of vacancies.

 B. Eligibility for Membership

-2. Students – Any student, undergraduate or graduate, who is enrolled full- time and has been admitted to a teacher education program shall be eligible for membership.
+Any student, undergraduate or graduate, who is enrolled full-time in good academic standing and has been admitted to an educator preparation program shall be eligible for membership.

-1. CTE Chairperson – The chairperson shall serve for a two-year term, commencing May 15.
-This appointment is renewable.
+The chairperson shall serve for a two-year term, commencing May 15.
+This appointment is renewable with membership vote.

-2. Faculty – Appointed members of the CTE shall serve three-year terms.
+Appointed members of the CTE shall serve three-year terms.
 The term of office should start at the beginning of the academic year.
-This appointment is renewable.
+This appointment is renewable for up to 2 consecutive terms.

 Article III.
 Officers